Inveniem/nextcloud-azure-aks/README.md

 ### Connecting to the MySQL CLI
 Run `./launch_db_shell.sh` to launch the MySQL CLI, connected via the same credentials that Nextcloud uses to connect.

+## Licensing
+All of the scripts and documentation provided in this repository are licensed under the GNU Affero GPL version 3, or any later version.

+© 2019 Inveniem.
+All rights reserved.